M. S. Golwalkar: Early life

 After passing from Hislop College, a pressurised Golwalkar applied for admission in a medical college in Lucknow, but he could not succeed.
 He subsequently moved to the Benaras Hindu University (BHU) in Benaras, a decision prompted and facilitated by Raikar.
 He received a Bachelor of Science degree in 1927, and a master's degree in biology in 1929.
 He was influenced by Madan Mohan Malaviya, a nationalist leader and the founder of the university.

 Although Golwalkar attended meetings and was esteemed by its members, there is no indication that Golwalkar took a keen interest in the Rashtriya Swayamsevak Sangh (RSS).
-In 1931, Golwalkar met K. B. Hedgewar, the founder and Sarsanghchalak (Chief) of the RSS, who was visiting Benares.
+In 1931, Golwalkar met K. B. Hedgewar, the founder and Sarsanghchalak (Supreme Leader) of the RSS, who was visiting Benares.
 After returning to Nagpur, Hedgewar exerted great influence on Golwalkar.
 According to RSS sources, Hedgewar encouraged him to pursue a law degree because it would give him the reputation required of an RSS leader.
 In 1934, Hedgewar made him Karyavah (Secretary) of the main Nagpur branch.
-After he began practising law, Hedgewar tasked him with the management of the Akola Officers' Training Camp.
+After he began practicing law, Hedgewar tasked him with the management of the Akola Officers' Training Camp.

 In October 1936, Golwalkar abandoned his law practice and RSS work for the Sargachi Ramakrishna Mission ashram in West Bengal to renounce the world and become a sanyasi.
 He became a disciple of Akhandananda, who was himself a disciple of Ramakrishna and brother monk of Vivekananda.

 On 13 January 1937, Golwalkar reportedly received his diksha but left the ashram soon afterwards.
 He returned to Nagpur in a state of depression and indecision to seek Hedgewar's advice after his guru died in 1937, and Hedgewar convinced him that his obligation to society could best be fulfilled by working for the RSS.